Scifabric/pybossa/doc/user/pbs.rst

 Using the command line
 ======================
-In this section we'll learn how we can use the command line to interact with our project in a PyBossa server, using the command line tool: **pbs**.
+In this section we'll learn how we can use the command line to interact with our project in a PYBOSSA server, using the command line tool: **pbs**.

 .. _pbs:

 pbs
 ===

-**pbs** is a very simple command line interface to a PyBossa server.
+**pbs** is a very simple command line interface to a PYBOSSA server.
 It allows you to create projects, add tasks (from a CSV or JSON file) with a nice progress bar, delete them and update the project templates (tutorial, task_presenter, and descriptions) all from the command line.